 Conclusions

-The study of the paleoecology of rhinocerotids from the early and middle Miocene of Eurasia revealed clear differences over time and space between or within species.
-Though, DMTA results suggested only browsers and mixed-feeders (no grazers and frugivores) in the studied rhinocerotid sample, they unraveled clear niche partitioning through food resources at several diachronous localities (Kumbi 4, Sansan, and Villefranche d'Astarac).
-At other localities (Béon 1, Gračanica), a significant overlap of microwear textures was observed, and more subtle differences in food preferences and other strategies (habitat, feeding height) may have existed.
+In this article, we wanted to assess if the great diversity of Miocene Rhinocerotidae was associated to an ecological disparity and to explore paleoecological differences associated with climate changes between the studied species, region, and periods.
+The study of the paleoecology of rhinocerotids from 9 localities of the early and middle Miocene of Europe and Pakistan revealed clear differences over time and space between and within species.
+Although the DMTA results in this sample suggested only browsers and mixed-feeders (no grazers and frugivores), we observed differences within these dietary categories that exceed the ecological range of extant relatives.
 Regarding enamel hypoplasia, which is rather prevalent in the studied sample (except in the oldest and only South Asian locality, Kumbi 4), it revealed clear disparities between localities, species, and dental loci.
-While the effects of climate change were not immediately obvious, we discussed more specific, local conditions that may explain the observed stresses.
-Regarding a potential phylogenetic effect, we were able to highlight very different sensitivities: while B. brachypus is highly affected by hypoplasia regardless of locality and conditions, elasmotheriines (Bugtirhinus praecursor at Kumbi 4, Hispanotherium beonense at Béon 1 and H. cf. matritense at Gračanica) are pretty spared in contrast.
-Over time and depending on the conditions, differences in DMT and/or prevalence of hypoplasia were observed for some species found in several localities.
-This is notably the case for the feeding preferences of B. brachypus, oscillating between grazer and mixed feeder, or for the hypoplasia profiles of L. sansaniense and D. steinheimensis denoting different stress periods and local conditions.
+While the effects of global climate changes (MCO, mMCT) were often not immediately obvious, hypoplasia revealed itself as marker of more specific, local conditions at least in certain taxa (Rhinocerotina).
+Indeed, our sample highlighted various stress susceptibilities? depending on the species and even the sub-tribe: while B. brachypus is highly affected by hypoplasia regardless of locality and conditions, elasmotheriines (Bugtirhinus praecursor at Kumbi 4, Hispanotherium beonense at Béon 1 and H. cf. matritense at Gračanica) are pretty spared in contrast.
+This could suggest an influence of phylogeny and/or diet in stress susceptibility, with more flexible species being less vulnerable to environmental stressors.
+The investigation of diet preferences and stress susceptibility in the associated fauna could be of great interest to discriminate between the effects of local conditions, phylogeny and diet in the prevalence of hypoplasias.

 Acknowledgments

 The sampling for this study was partly funded by SYNTHESYS AT-TAF-65 (2020; Naturhistorisches Museum Wien, Austria) and a Bourse de Mobilité Doctorale from the Association Française des Femmes Diplômées des Universités.
 We are indebted to the curators in charge of all the collections we visited and studied: U. Göhlich (NHMW), L. Costeur (NHMB), Y. Laurent and P. Dalous (MHNT).

+We are particularly grateful to A. Uzunidis, C. Mallet and M.C.
+Mihlbachler for their thorough and constructive revision of an early version of the manuscript, and to A. Houssaye for editing/recommending this work.

 References